bitfactory-software/anyxx/index.md

 - to "downcast" the interface to a more specific one, and
 - to "crosscast" to an other interface.

-We see the this casts as an absolute must, a vocabulary has do deliver, to be used as a fundamnental building block for programming in the large.
+We see the this casts as an absolute must, a fundamnental vocabulary for programming in the large has do deliver.
 Because we found no library, which fullfilled this demands, we came up with this one.

 We call a "loss less type erasing" technique "type tunneling".